Skip to main content

 • Traction devices: Studded tires and tire chains cause substantial road damage, visible as ruts in the road.
 Oregonians use studded tires much less now, but the damage is still significant.

-ODOT has operated this program since 2015.
+ODOT has operated OReGO since 2015, nearly a decade.
 OReGO is one solution to help fund transportation in Oregon.
 Drivers pay two cents for every mile they drive.
 If you drive more, you pay more.
 If you drive less, you pay less.
 Several states have followed our lead and adopted a pay-by-mile program.

 Currently, electric vehicles and vehicles at 40 mpg+ contribute to maintaining roads and bridges through the added DMV fee, which is reduced when a vehicle is enrolled in OReGO.

-To qualify, you must show the DMV or dealership your OReGO enrollment email.
+To qualify for the discount, you must show the DMV or dealership your OReGO enrollment email, prior to paying the registration fee.

 Registration Fees